decentraland/unity-renderer/docs/how-to-renderer-protocol.md

 ```

 ### **Kernel Side:**
-To run this code in the Kernel, we need to go to the Kernel and create the following file:
-`packages/renderer-protocol/services/emotesRendererService.ts` and paste this code:
+To run this code in the Kernel, we need first create the file `packages/renderer-protocol/services/emotesRendererService.ts` and then paste this code:

 ```ts
 import { RpcClientPort } from '@dcl/rpc'